eldipa/book-of-gehn/posts/network/qubes/2020-11-19-Qubes-Networking.md

 ## Routing

-Here a ping from the App VM is routed to the Proxy VM which in turns routes the packet to the Net VM and the outside world and the response goes back through the same path to the App VM
+Here a ping from the App VM is routed to the Proxy VM that in turns routes the packet to the Net VM and the outside world and the response goes back through the same path to the App VM